Project area: Mandara Mountains, Far North Region of Cameroon

 - In some villages, up to 100% of girls and women are illiterate.

-- Often, girls are forcibly married off by their fathers at an age of 15, even to men of their fathers’ age.
+- Often, girls are forcibly married off by their fathers at the age of 15, even to men of their fathers’ age.

 - As women have no claim to land, they mostly depend on men to secure their livelihoods.

 The Association for the Support of M’lay, Huva and Ldama Girls (AAFMHL – “Association d’Appui aux Filles de M’lay, Huva et Ldama”) was founded by teachers, parents and residents of the villages M’lay, Huva and Ldama.
-According to their financial situation and school performance AAFMHL selects girls for a scholarship, which covers school fees, materials and basic school equipment and supports the scholars until they complete vocational training or even university.
+Based on their financial situation and school performance, AAFMHL selects girls for a scholarship which not only covers their school fees, materials and basic school equipment but also supports the scholars until they will have completed their vocational training or sometimes even university.

 The project Self-determination through education seeks to support girls and women in their desire for personal and economic independence by paving the way for school attendance or offering vocational trainings.
 Thereby, the project helps to prevent early marriage: girls who go to school are less often forced to marry at a young age.
-AAFMHL also seeks dialogue with parents, who prevent their daughters from going to school or insist on an early marriage.
+AAFMHL also seeks dialogue with parents who keep their daughters from going to school or insist on marrying them off early.

-- In 2014, TDF supported the construction of a girls’ school in Mazi, where students now study farming, livestock breeding, and domestic science, among others, providing them with income opportunities especially in rural areas.
+- In 2014, TDF supported the construction of a girls’ school in Mazi where students now study farming, livestock breeding and domestic science, among others.
+This education provides them with income opportunities, especially in rural areas.
+At present, more than 70 girls and young women aged 14 – 24 are attending school, two of them are TDF scholars.

 - Annually, TDF support enables 20 – 30 Mafa girls to attend primary school, secondary school or a vocational college.
-TDF pays for their school fees, school uniforms, school material, clothes for gym classes and needed sanitary products.
+TDF pays for their school fees, school uniforms, materials, clothes for gym classes, required sanitary products and in relevant cases, for their accommodation in a student residence.

-- Since 2016, 18 scholars were able to complete primary school and 6 scholars successfully finished their vocational trainings as office administrators.
+- Since 2016, 18 scholars were able to complete primary school and nine scholars successfully finished their vocational trainings as office administrators.

 - The first Mafa girl received her high school diploma in 2016.
 She now studies for her teacher’s degree and later wants to be a teacher in her home village.